Cast Iron Kettle Tetsubin Gravel Turtleshell Brown

 - Made in Japan by Iwachu Japan.

-- Do not leave the remaining hot water inside the iron kettle, but transfer it to a pot, etc., and be sure to empty it.* Leaving hot water in the water for a long time may cause rust or cloudy water.
+- Do not leave the remaining hot water inside the kettle, but transfer to another pot or vessel.
+Be sure to empty of water.
+Leaving hot water in the kettle for a long time may cause rust or cloudy water.

 - Allow teapot to cool completely after each use before cleaning.